mistryup/python_imagerecog_face/README.md

 # python_imagerecog_face

-Just having fun with cv2 and wrote a quick script to recognise faces in images.
+Just playing around with cv2 for the first time to get it to recognise faces in images for fun.

-It find and then draws rectangles around any it finds.
-Currently only works for upright faces.
+It draws rectangles around them after finding them.